leafOfTree/WindowTabs/README.md

 ## Changes

+2024

+- Add option to deactivate `ctrl+1`... hotkeys
+- Add `New window` item to tab context menu
+- Support settings file at the same path of exe file

+2023

 - Recognize ApplicationFrameWindow based Apps like Photo, Mail.
 - Fix null exception on toggling Fade out... option.
 - Adjust settings font and display.